Philadelphia Film Center

-In 1943, Philadelphia theater operator William Goldman acquired the Karlton Theater and changed it into a first run movie theater.
+In 1943, Philadelphia theater operator William Goldman Theaters Inc acquired the Karlton Theater and changed it into a first run movie theater.
 The world premiere of the movie “Adam’s Rib” was hosted November 16, 1949.
 With a double feature of “Gilda” and “Platinum Blonde” the Karlton Theater closed on October 16, 1950.

 Renovations were carried out by architect David Supowitz.
-Green plastic covered most of the facade, and giant letters spelt out the theater’s new name, ‘Midtown’.
+Green plastic covered most of the façade, and giant letters spelt out the theater’s new name, ‘Midtown’.
 The Midtown Theater reopened December 23, 1950, with the world premiere of the movie “The Goldbergs”, with the stars present and civic leaders, including the mayor.
 The popular film “Harvey” was shown in 1951.
 In 1954 a huge screen was placed in the auditorium to showcase Todd AO 70mm epics.
 In 1946, nearby, Goldman opened the theater named after him, the Goldman Theater, and also from 1943, on Chestnut a few blocks to the east, he operated the theater he named after his son, the Randolph Theater.
 The Midtown Theater was his flagship, where he had so much success that in 1967, two blocks to the west on Chestnut, he built the Regency Theater to show more movies.

 The world premiere of the film “Beau Brummell” starring Stewart Granger and Elizabeth Taylor was held at the Midtown Theatre on October 5, 1954.
 The Midtown Theater hosted Philadelphia roadshows of epic movies including “Around the World in Eighty Days” (1956), “Oklahoma!”
-(1956), “South Pacific” (1958), “West Side Story” (1961) which was shown for one year, “Lawrence of Arabia” (1962) which was shown for fifteen months, and “The Sound of Music” (1965) which was shown for twenty-six months.
+(1956), “South Pacific” (1958), “West Side Story” (1961) which was shown for one year, “Lawrence of Arabia” (1962) which was shown for 40 weeks, and “The Sound of Music” (1965) which was shown for 93 weeks.
 “Oliver” (1969) played for 10 months.

 In 1972 William Goldman sold his theaters to local operator Budco.
 The world premiere of “Rocky II” was held at the Midtown on June 14, 1979.
 Budco twinned the Midtown Theater’s auditorium by building a wall down the middle.
 The last movie to be shown in the single screen auditorium was “Caligula” on May 20, 1980.
 The Midtown Theater reopened on June 13, 1980 as a twin with “The Shining” on both screens.
 First run movies continued with the company Budco sold its theaters to, AMC, until the Midtown Theater closed in 1995.
 In that year, the theater was purchased so it could become a live theater, for the American Musical Theater Festival.

 After renovations, in March, 1999, the newly named Prince Music Theater opened, named in honor of Broadway producer and director Hal Prince.
-The exterior of the Prince Music Theater resembles the 1950’s Midown Theater exterior execept the green plastic was replaced with aluminium and a new marquee installed.
+The exterior of the Prince Music Theater resembles the 1950’s Midown Theater exterior except the green plastic was replaced with aluminium and a new marquee installed.
 The interior is new, including the new 446 seat main auditorium, and a mural that Al Hirshfeld created in the redone lobby.
 The new auditorium occupies much less space, as the lobby was expanded, a taller basement was created, and a back stage was built.
 The Sansom Street wall of the new back stage is where the original movie screen used to be.
 When there is a live show on stage, the new movie screen is flown into the new fly tower.
 The second floor former ballroom was renovated to become a black box theater that can accommodate up to 150 people.
 Director M. Night Shyamalan and star Bruce Willis attended the world premiere of “The Sixth Sense” on August 2, 1999 at the Prince Music Theater.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.